WebOfTrust/keri/docs/Glossary.md

 All crypto material appears in `KERI` in a fully qualified representation that includes a derivation code prepended to the crypto-material.
 <img src="../images/derivation-code.png" alt="Derivation Code" border="0" width="600">

+#### Distributed Hash Table
+Also DHT.
+It is a distributed system that provides a lookup service similar to a hash table: key-value pairs are stored in a DHT, and any participating node can efficiently retrieve the value associated with a given key.
+The main advantage of a DHT is that nodes can be added or removed with minimum work around re-distributing keys.
+Keys are unique identifiers which map to particular values, which in turn can be anything from addresses, to documents, to arbitrary data. ([Wikipedia](https://en.wikipedia.org/wiki/Distributed_hash_table))

 #### End verifiable
 If a log is end verifiable, this means that the log may be verified by any end user that receives a copy.
 No trust in intervening infrastructure is needed to verify the log and validate the content.